-A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
-Previously looked after children are children who were adopted (or became subject to a residence order or special guardianship order) immediately following having been looked after.

-'Siblings' include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
+- A. The ecclesiastical parishes of the Deaneries of Harrogate & Ripon can be found by entering your postcode at www.achurchnearyou.com you can find your parish church and clarify which Deanery your residence is in. - B. A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+Previously looked after children are children who were adopted (or became subject to Child arrangement order or special guardianship order) immediately following having been looked after. - Siblings' include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.